A Multilayer Perceptron for Ordinal Regression using CORAL -- Cement Dataset

 lightning_model.eval();

-• Note that our MultilayerPerceptron, which is passed to LightningMLP requires input arguments.
-However, this is automatically being taken care of since we used self.save_hyperparameters() in LightningMLP's __init__ method.
+requires input arguments.
+However, this is automatically being taken care of since we usedself.save_hyperparameters()

 test_dataloader = data_module.test_dataloader()